Mechaspirit1/Basic-To-Do-List/README.md

 # Basic-To-Do-List
-A basic to-do list i made to practice DOM events
+A basic to-do list app with a hand made state management algorithm, made as a way to practice DOM events and get familiar with the general idea of state management in small projects without the use of a framework.

-## Also...
-Also a way to practice git commands